Submit the following application items to the International Student Office at the address below. Please see the

 - ACT score of 19 or higher in Reading and Writing.
 The ACT code for DMACC is 1272.

-- IELTS (International English Language Testing System) score; contact the International Student Office for more information.
+- IELTS (International English Language Testing System) score of 5.0 or higher.

 - A refundable deposit of $4,000 (USD).
 This deposit is required for new or transfer F-1 students at DMACC and must be paid before course registration takes place.
 When the student completes their studies at DMACC, any remaining amount of the deposit, less any outstanding tuition or fees, will be refunded to the student.